 Mountain Standard Time

-Most of Arizona does not observe Daylight Savings Time, with the exception of the Navajo Nation, in the northeastern part of the state.
+Most of Arizona does not observe Daylight Savings Time.
+However, the Navajo Nation, in the northeastern part of the state, does change time.

 Arizona’s many state symbols include:

-Flag: A copper star rises from a blue field in front of red and yellow rays representing the sun.
+Flag: A copper star rises from a blue field in front of red and yellow rays which stand for the sun.